ProgrammingRobotsStudyGroup/robotics-tools/electronics.md

 - [ ] making a breadboard for a project
 - [ ] connecting power supply to a component
 - [ ] describe difference between battery materials
+- [ ] cut and reuse wall adapters to wire a breadboard

 ## References / Tutorials